actions-marketplace-validations/beingrational_sprint-action/README.md

 ### `time`

-The time we greeted you.
+The time we sprinted you.

 ## Example usage

-uses: actions/hello-world-javascript-action@v1.1
+uses: actions/sprint-action@v1.1
 with:
-  who-to-greet: 'Mona the Octocat'
+  whom-to-sprint: 'Mona the Octocat'